Vikasdev-Gandham/sql_f_project/README.md

 This SQL script is a comprehensive analysis of sales data from a coffee shop, covering various metrics such as total sales, orders, and quantities sold by different time periods, locations, and product categories.
 Here's a breakdown of the different sections:

-Date and Time Data Formatting:
+**Date and Time Date Formatting:**

-The script first converts transaction_date and transaction_time to the correct formats (DATE and TIME respectively) for accurate querying.
+The script first coverts transaction_date and transaction_time to the correct formats (DATE and TIME respectively) for accurate querying.

-Sales and Orders Analysis:
+**Sales And Orders Analysis:**

-The script calculates total sales, orders, and quantities sold for specific months (April and May).
+The script calculates total sales, orders, and quantities sold for specific months.
-MoM (Month-over-Month) Growth for both total sales and orders is computed to track performance.
+MoM (Month-over-Month) Growth for both total sales and orders is computed to track perfomance.

 KPI Analysis (Sales, Orders, Quantity):
 Key performance indicators such as MoM growth percentages are calculated for sales, orders, and quantities sold.
 Sales Breakdown by Date, Time, and Weekdays/Weekends: